Immigration Law Professionals

 News and Recent Articles

-The U.S. State Department has released the March 2025 Visa Bulletin which is the sixth Visa Bulletin for the fiscal year.
-The headline in the month’s Visa Bulletin is the minor (1-1.5 months) forward movement in Final Action dates for India and China’s employment-based preference categories which will also allow a small number of new I-485 applications to be filed […]
+The U.S. State Department has released the February 2026 Visa Bulletin which is the fifth Visa Bulletin for the new fiscal year.
+The headline in this month’s Visa Bulletin is the modest movement compared to January 2026.
+The most significant changes are found in the EB-3 category for the “Rest of World” and specific advancements for Mexico in family-sponsored categories. […]